.name Registry Agreement

 (1 December 2012)

-This REGISTRY AGREEMENT (this "Agreement") is entered into as of 1 December 2012 by and between Internet Corporation for Assigned Names and Numbers, a California nonprofit public benefit corporation ("ICANN"), and VeriSign, Inc. a Delaware corporation.
+This REGISTRY AGREEMENT (this "Agreement") is entered into as of 1 December 2012, by and between Internet Corporation for Assigned Names and Numbers, a California nonprofit public benefit corporation ("ICANN"), and VeriSign Information Services, Inc., a Delaware corporation.

 Section 1.3 Designation as Registry Operator.
-Upon the Effective Date, until the Expiration Date as defined in Section 4.1 hereof, ICANN shall continue to designate VeriSign, Inc. as the sole registry operator for the TLD ("Registry Operator").
+Upon the Effective Date, until the Expiration Date as defined in Section 4.1 hereof, ICANN shall continue to designate VeriSign Information Services, Inc. as the sole registry operator for the TLD ("Registry Operator").

 (b) Statements made During Negotiation Process.
-The factual statements made in writing by both parties in negotiating this Agreement were true and correct in all material respects at the time made.
-A violation or breach of this subsection shall not be a basis for termination, rescission or other equitable relief, and, instead shall only give rise to a claim for damages.
+The factual statements made in writing by both parties in negotiating this Agreement, were true and correct in all material respects at the time made.
+A violation or breach of this Section 2.1(b)shall not be a basis for termination, rescission or other equitable relief, and, instead shall only give rise to a claim for damages.

 (a) Organization; Due Authorization and Execution.
 ICANN is a nonprofit public benefit corporation duly organized, validly existing and in good standing under the laws of California.
 ICANN has all requisite corporate power and authority to enter into this Agreement.
 All corporate approvals and actions necessary for the entrance by ICANN into this Agreement have been obtained and this Agreement has been duly and validly executed and delivered by ICANN.